sorcio/wireguard-docker-plugin/README.md

 - The `MTU` option from `wg-quick` configuration files is not supported, but will eventually be.
 There is no way to set the MTU for the interface at the moment.

-- The `DNS` option from `wg-quick` configuration is not supported.
-  Additionally, Docker DNS does not support DNS servers that are only accessible through the WireGuard interface.
-This is a limitation of Docker.

-  If you need to use a DNS server in the container that is only accessible through the WireGuard interface, you will need a workaround, such as overwriting or bind-mounting `/etc/resolv.conf` in the container.

-  I'm considering a quality-of-life feature to simplify this kind of configuration, but it's not implemented yet.

 - The plugin is only for Linux.